fommil/fpmortals/manuscript/complete.md

 Who doesn't love a good data structure?
 The answer is *nobody*, because data structures are awesome.

-In this chapter we'll explore the *collection-like* data types in Scalaz, as well as data types that augment the Scala language with useful semantics and additional type safety.
+In this chapter we will explore the *collection-like* data types in Scalaz, as well as data types that augment the Scala language with useful semantics and additional type safety.